alexanderjshapiro/cmpe-126/lib/lab03/README.md

 # Lab 3: Last In/First Out, First In/Last Out #
 **10 points**

 For this lab, you will be implementing both a *Last In/First Out* and *First In/First Out* data structures.
 These data structures store data in a way that allows you to only see one value from the structure.
-You can't see any other value in the structure unless it is the top value.
+You can't see any other value in the structure unless it is the front value.
 These structures are important because they allow us to add or remove data members to the structure in an O(1) complexity.

 ### Lab Instructions